-Simon, C. & Booth, A.J.
+Simon, C. and Booth, A.J.
 2007.
 Population structure and growth of polydorid polychaetes that infest the cultured abalone, Haliotis midae.
 African Journal of Marine Science 29:499-509.
-MULTIFAN-type model and ADMB comfortably handles large numbers of parameters.
+(MULTIFAN-type model and ADMB comfortably handles large numbers of parameters.)

 Taylor, I.G. and R.D.
 Methot Jr. 2013.
 Hiding or dead?
 A computationally efficient model of selective fisheries mortality.
 Fisheries Research 142:75-85.

 Trenkel, V.M.
 2008.
 A two-stage biomass random effects model for stock assessment without catches: What can be estimated using only biomass survey indices?
 Canadian Journal of Fisheries and Aquatic Sciences 65(6):1024-1035.